-Pros: This is another awesome site inside the National Park.
-Its a very peaceful campground with stream access and hiking trails.
+Pros: This is another excellent site inside the National Park.
+It’s a very peaceful campground with stream access and hiking trails.
 If you want to be where all the outdoor-activity action is, this campground is for you.

 Smoky Mountain Campgrounds Vibe: 8.5/10 Despite the lack of modern amenities, this campground has tons of good vibes.

 PRO TIP: Subscribe to the Drivin’ & Vibin’ YouTube Channel for tours of campgrounds across the USA.

 Ideal For: RV Owners & Truck Campers – This is a great spot after a long drive into town.

 Pros: This private campground is beautiful.
 It has a view of the Smoky Mountains and lush grassy sites with room to spread out.
 Dumplin Valley can be a great basecamp for your National Park adventures.
 It has robust cell connectivity, too!

 Cons: You’ll be a reasonable drive from the heart of the National Park.

 Smoky Mountain Campgrounds Vibe: 7.4/10 This campground gets a high score because of its scenic and unique qualities.
 It loses points due to its location.

 Ideal For: Class B RV Owners & Van Campers

 Pros: The price is pretty awesome!
 Also, the sites are located right on the waterfront.
 Hiking access is available from the sites.